 The Faisal Movers bus from Lahore stops first at the large bus station in Rawalpindi.

-In fact, the Faisal Movers bus from Lahore to Islamabad stops in Rawalpindi and then stops at the bus station in Faizabad.
+In fact, the bus from Lahore to Islamabad stops in Rawalpindi and then stops at the bus station in Faizabad.

-The Faizabad bus station is only 10km or 20 minutes by taxi from the bus station to F7 in Islamabad.
+- Tip: The Faizabad Bus Station is only 10km or 20-minutes by taxi to F7 in Islamabad.

-Getting to and from the Faisal Movers Bus Station in Lahore
+Getting There: Faisal Movers Bus Station in Lahore

 It’s easy to get around in Lahore by rickshaw or taxi.

-Even if you don’t have a SIM card in Pakistan you can ask your hotel to call you an InDrive taxi (or rickshaw taxi).
+Even if you don’t have a SIM card in Pakistan you can ask your hotel to call you an InDrive Taxi or rickshaw taxi, depending on how far away you are staying.

 Arriving at the Faisal Movers Bus Terminal in Faizabad (Islamabad) is slightly overwhelming with regards to taxi drivers hawking their services.